 Evangeline Philos graduated from the University of Waterloo and worked for a year in the oil and gas industry before transitioning into the CPG industry.
 She is currently a Supply Chain Analyst with Weston Foods Ltd. She is motivated to help women in engineering connect with one another, grow professionally and become more confident leaders.
 She is registered as an EIT with the Professional Engineers of Ontario (PEO) and is a member of OSPE and SWE International.

 Negin Balaghi graduated from McMaster University with an Electrical and Computer Engineering degree and is currently working as a Manufacturing Process Engineering EIT at Conavi Medical Inc. in Toronto.
 Negin is motivated to explore innovative ways to integrate science and engineering in advocating health and mental well-being.
-She is a registered EIT with Professional Engineers of Ontario (PEO), a member of Engineers Without Boarders (EWB) Canada, IEEE Women in Engineering, and an ambassador with the Ontario Society of Professional Engineers (OSPE).
+She is a member of Engineers Without Boarders (EWB) Canada and IEEE Women in Engineering.

 Nicole Proulx graduated with a master’s degree in Biomedical Engineering from the University of Toronto and a bachelor’s degree in engineering physics from Queen’s University.
 Nicole currently works as a Biosignal Research Engineer at InteraXon, creators of Muse: the brain sensing headband.
 Nicole enjoys sharing her passion for engineering and fostering networking opportunities for women in engineering.